emanabdeen/eman.github.io/README.md

-# Eman Abdeen | Software Developer Portfolio
+# Eman Abdeen | Software Developer

 ## 👋 About Me
 I'm a **High Distinction graduate** in Computer Programming and Analysis from Conestoga College, with **2 years of professional experience** bridging software development and quality assurance.
 I have hands-on experience building **automated testing frameworks (C#, Selenium)**, developing **mobile apps**  using **Java and Firebase**, and delivering **enterprise web solutions** using **ASP.NET** and **Spring Boot**.